TomShacham/http4js/README.md

 #### To do

-- write some tests ;)
-- refactor:
 - implement Request/Response properly
+- chaining and nesting filters
 - regex route matching templating
-  - chaining and nesting filters
 - client catching errors and supporting all methods